 The Australia Building Code is constantly changing.
 Your inspector should be aware of these changes and if they affect the property.
-They need to understand how the home’s systems and components are intended to function together, as well as how and why they fail.
+They need to understand how the home’s systems and components function together, as well as how and why they fail.

 Having the proper tools to carry out the inspection is another factor.
 High end moisture meters are very expensive instruments.
-Without this tool a significant aspect of the inspection process would be missed.
-It is critical that the shower cubicles are inspected for damp.
-This is especially important in timber-framed houses where significant damage to the structure is possible.
-The sensitive moisture meters that the inspector’s uses today are non-invasive and can check damp behind tiles without damage to the fabric of the building.
-Exterior walls and footings need also to be checked for rising damp.
+We inspect bathrooms and shower cubicles for damp.
+This is especially important in timber-framed houses where water damage to the structure is possible.
+The sensitive moisture meters that the inspector’s uses today are non-invasive and can check damp behind tiles.
+Exterior walls and footings are also inspected for rising damp.

 Above all, most buyers find it very difficult to remain completely objective and unemotional about the house they really want.
-This may affect their judgment.
-For the most accurate information, it is best to obtain an impartial third-party opinion by an expert in the field of Building Inspection Services.
+This may affect their judgement.
+For the most accurate information, it is best to get an impartial third-party opinion by an expert in the field of Building Inspection Services.
 At Inspex all we do is Building and Pest Inspections.
-We are not affiliated with any Real Estate agents, nor do we solicit or tender for any building work, or recommend builders to our clients.
+We are not affiliated with any Real Estate agents, nor do we solicit or tender for any building work.

-No. A professional building inspection is an examination of the current condition of your prospective property.
+No. A building inspection is an examination of the current condition of your prospective property.
 It is not an appraisal, which determines market value.
 A building inspector will not pass or fail a property.
-They will describe its physical condition and indicate what may need repair or replacement.
-However, they may advise that the costs of the repair work may make the purchase of the house a dubious financial investment.
+They will describe its physical condition and state what may need repair or replacement.